krorvik/pg-op-gke-quickstart/README.md

 Reference: https://github.com/zalando/postgres-operator

-You need a google account, and a related billing account set up for Google Cloud (which is out of scope here)
+You need a google account, and a related billing account set up for Google Cloud (which is out of scope here).
+The code below will incur some cost, but no more than a sixpack will as long as you remember tearing things down.

 # Steps